CHEM-PHYS-X684/python-package-best-practices/_episodes/12-CI-legacy.md

 After these edits, commit and push to the repository.
 Travis will now detect a new commit and will start a new build automatically.
-On your Travis dashboard, select the `molecool` repository again to see a new CI build running.
+On your Travis dashboard, select the `my_repo` repository again to see a new CI build running.
 After a minute or two, you should see green checkmarks next to your build jobs.
 Congratulations!
 Travis CI is now set up and tracking your repository.